CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 * [Rclone](./unsing_allas/rclone_local) is an command line tool that provides very effective way to use Allas.
 * [a-tools](./using_allas/a_commands.md) these Allas specific commands can be installed in Mac OSX machines but not to Windows

 The list above is not complete or exclusive.
-Any tool that supports Swift or S3 protocols can in in principle use Allas.
+Any tool that supports Swift or S3 protocols can in principle use Allas.